stahlfaust/stahlfaust.SIT.Co-op.Server/README.md

 	- Let the launcher copy your game files, this can take a few minutes.

-## How to use the SIT Launcher
-1. Enter the server address into the "Server" field.
-To join my server enter http://blyat-man.duckdns.org:6969.

-2. Enter your desired username.

-3. Enter your desired password (don't use any password you care about).

-4. Click the `Launch` button to test your installation!
-If your game loads proceed to the next section.
-If your game does not load please [click here](https://github.com/stahlfaust/stahlfaust-SIT-Co-op-Server/blob/main/README.md#need-help).
 ## Installing Client Side Mods
 1. Open the `stahlfaust's SIT Co-op Serverpack + SIT AIO Installer` folder that you unzipped earlier.